PedroRodrigues527/Madeira-Weather/README.md

 # Madeira-Weather
-web scrapper with python to retrieve info about the weather

-Simple webscrapping project using python (beatifull soup)
+Simple webscrapping project using python (beatifull soup) to retrieve weather information (about madeira island)